nodejs/node/doc/api/fs.md

   * `withFileTypes` {boolean} **Default:** `false`
 * Returns: {Promise}

-Reads the contents of a directory then resolves the `Promise` with an array of the names of the files in the directory excluding `'.'` and `'..'`.
+Reads the contents of a directory then fulfills the `Promise` with an array of the names of the files in the directory excluding `'.'` and `'..'`.

 The optional `options` argument can be a string specifying an encoding, or an